Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 The following lines explains the motivation behind this configuration.

 - `UselessParentheses`: This rule throws a warning whenever useless parentheses are used in a statement.
-Although the parentheses don't modify the code behavior, we believe that, in some cases, it might helps other developers to understand the code, by making the priority explicit.
+Although the parentheses don't modify the code behavior, we believe that, in some cases, it might helps other developers to understand the code, by making the scope more explicit.
 - `ControlStatementBraces`: The tool recommends to use braces even in scenarios where it isn't mandatory.
 Such as:
 ```java
 if (something)